saucelabs/elemental-next/frontend/docs/updated-tips/68-load-testing-revisited/68-load-testing-revisited-ruby.md

 ---
-title: "How To Do Load Testing with JMeter and Selenium"
+title: 'Ruby'
+id: '68-load-testing-revisited-ruby'
-slug: "68-load-testing-revisited"
+slug: ruby/
 number: 68
 publish_date: 2014-10-08
+last_update:
+  date: 2023-04-06
 tags:
-  - "jmeter"
+  - 'jmeter'
-  - "load testing"
+  - 'load testing'
 level: 3
-category: "testing"
+category: 'tools'
+language: ruby
 ---

+# How to Do Load Testing With Jmeter and Selenium

-## The Problem
+## Intro

 In [a previous tip](http://elementalselenium.com/tips/48-load-testing) I demonstrated a way to accomplish a simple load test with a Selenium script and an HTTP library.
 While it works, it's only useful for rudimentary test cases.